 - 1. Any change order must be submitted in writing to the Procurement Services Department on a County change order form. - 2.
 Using the change order form located on the Procurement Services Department intranet portal.
-All necessary and applicable fields must be filled out. - 3.
+All necessary and applicable fields must be completed. - 3.
 The Department Director and Project Manager must sign the form and send to Administration, if applicable, for signature. - 4.
 Administration will then forward the change order to the Procurement Services Department for signature and processing. - 5.
-If Finance approval is required, the Procurement Services Department will obtain written approval prior to processing. - 6.
-If the change order does not exceed the contingency amount, or does not change the scope of work or contract amount, the Procurement Services Department will process and sign the change order and distribute a copy to the vendor and Finance. - If the change order exceeds the contract amount or exceeds any contingency allowed for by Ordinance, or if the change order causes the original purchase order to meet or exceed \$50,000, the Procurement Services Department will prepare an agenda item for the next available Board meeting. - 8.
-Once the change order is fully executed by the Chairman of the Board of County Commissioners, and attested to by the Clerk of the Court, if applicable, the Procurement Services Department will process and distribute the fully executed change order to the vendor, Finance and to Administration (if applicable).
+If the change order does not exceed the contingency amount, or does not change the scope of work or contract amount, the Procurement Services Department will process and sign the change order and distribute a copy to the vendor and Finance. - 6.
+If the change order exceeds the contract amount or exceeds any contingency allowed for by Ordinance, or if the change order causes the original purchase order to meet or exceed \$50,000, the Procurement Services Department will prepare an agenda item for the next available Board meeting. - 7.
+Once the change order is fully executed by the Chairman of the Board of County Commissioners, and attested to by the Clerk of the Court, if applicable, the Procurement Services Department will process and distribute the fully executed change order accordingly.